AFCON: Cameroon businesses hope for boost amid security fears | DW | 05.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Africa Cup of Nations competition is days away, and the fever is already gripping Cameroonians, especially businesses, as they express hope of a revival and boost in revenue.
+The Africa Cup of Nations competition is days away, and the fever is already gripping Cameroonians, especially businesses.
+They have their eyes on a revival and boost in revenue.

 Even before a ball is kicked, the AFCON soccer tournament is already breathing some life back into businesses in Cameroon.